niwinz/niwibe-site/content/blog/2015-11-26-introduction-to-lenses-and-how-to-use-them-instead-of-cursors.md

 ;; => {:c 3, :d 4, :a 2, :b 2}
 ```

-The most nice thing of the lenses implementation in [cats library][1] is that
+The most nice thing of the lenses implementation in [lentes][1] is that
 them are implemented just using plain functions and them can be composed in the
 same way as [transducers][2] using **comp**: